lucasscodes/webservice/README.md

 2. npm install express
 3. npm start (exposes server to loopack address)

-clients connecting get the folder and vie the files inside. the langtons ant fetches the title for the html from the server. the server uses a .js file to serve the name.
+clients connecting get the client-folder and view the page inside. the langtonsant.js fetches the html-title from the server which invokes a server-side .js.